KatherineMichel/portfolio/doc/favorite-conference-photos.md

 ## PyCascades 2020

 ![](favorite-conference-photos/pycascades-2020-sprints-hanging-out-with-guido.jpg)
-Hanging out with Guido at the PyCascades 2020 Sprints
+Hanging out with Guido at the sprints

 ![](favorite-conference-photos/pycascades-2020-dinner-with-guido.jpg)
 I was lucky to be invited to dinner.
 Guido happened to be in attendance.
 What a magical evening!